am2786/NYC-taxi-data-analysis/README.md

 ## 'Section' jupyter notebooks

-- **Sections 4 & 5.ipynb:** Taxi ridership trends.How much will taxi ridership change in the future?
+- **Sections 4 & 5.ipynb:** Taxi ridership trends.
+How much will taxi ridership change in the future?
 - **Section 6.ipynb:** Which neighborhoods give taxis the most business?
 - **Section 7.ipynb:** How do rides change on weekdays vs. weekends?
 - **Section 8.ipynb:** What factors determine how much a customer is going to tip?